 Ahab and Jezebel broke with most Northern Kingdom rulers by worshiping Baal under that name and Astarte.
 But at the same time they also continued the Sins of Jeroboam, they didn't view that is in conflict with the Baal religion.

-When Enki and Yam are depicted as Animals rather then Human, it's usually as Aquatic, Amphibious Serpentine or Reptilian creatures, rare as any Mammals.
-The only Biblicla basis for YHWH being seen that way is Jesus using the Brazen Serpent as a symbol of himself in John 3.
+When Enki and Yam are depicted as Animals rather then Human, it's usually as Aquatic, Amphibious Serpentine or Reptilian creatures, rarely as any Mammals.
+The only Biblical basis for YHWH being seen that way is Jesus using the Brazen Serpent as a symbol of himself in John 3.

 Usually when Israelites worshiped the Name of YHWH in an Idolatrous and Polytheistic fashion, it was as a Calf or Bull.
 The Golden Calf in Exodus, and then the Calf Jeroboam set up at Dan and Bethel.
 I've come to agree with Jeroboam's Dan being Baalbek.
 Showing that Idol had the name of Baal applied to it.
 This Calf imagery also appears in the Baal cycle of Ugarit, Baal fakes his death using the body of a Calf.